raymundojavajr/deep-learning-pytorch/README.md

 # Deep Learning with PyTorch

-This repository contains notebooks for learning and understanding deep learning concepts using PyTorch.
+This repository contains notebooks for my learning and understanding deep learning concepts using PyTorch.

 ## Notebooks